clawrence00/mototorque/README.md

 ### Features

-- Users will have be able to sign up and login, allowing them to create and edit their own data entries.
+- Users will have be able to sign up and login, allowing them to create and edit their own Dictionary entries.
-- Users that are not logged in are able to browse the data entries added by other users but will not be able to add their own entries.
+- Users that are not logged in are able to browse the Dictionary entries added by other users but will not be able to add their own entries or edit or delete existing entries.
-- The username of the data entry author will be cited on the definition, giving credit to the user.
+- The username of the Dictionary entry author will be cited on the definition, giving credit to the user.
-- An administrator log on with be able to edit or delete all user's dictionary entries and delete users themselves.
+- An administrator log on will be able to edit or delete all user's Dictionary entries and delete users themselves.

 ### User Stories